devJunchenWu/PortfolioComponentProject/doc/01-component-brainstorming/01-component-brainstorming.md

 > Please use this section to share your designs.

-- Component Design #1: <!-- TODO: give component a name then delete this comment -->
+- Component Design #1: DnD Character Tracker Component

-  - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+  - **Description**: This would be a container that stores and tracks the relevant statistics, items, and information pertaining to a single character in a Dungeons and Dragons (DnD) campaign.
+The container would store relevant progression information including level, experience points, and any other important information for the character.

   - **Kernel Methods**:

-    - <!-- TODO: list kernel methods then delete this comment -->
+    - addHealthPoints(int amt): increases total health points of a character
+    - removeHealthPoints(int amt): decreases total health points of a character
+    - increaseAbility(String abilityName, int amt): increases the ability score of a character; this can occur when characters gain levels

   - **Secondary Methods**:

-    - <!-- TODO: list secondary methods then delete this comment -->
+    - addItem(String name, int amt): adds items to a character's inventory
+    - removeItem(String name, int amt): deletes items from a character's inventory, or "consumes" the item when characters use them
+    - addGold(int amt): increases a character's gold count
+    - removeGold(int amt): decreases a character's gold count
+    - levelUpChar(): makes appropriate changes to a character's stats when they level up, such as increasing their total health points.
+    - attackRoll(String attackName): simulates an attack roll that a character makes during a round of combat. attackName parameter is needed because characters can have multiple attack options available

-  - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
+  - **Additional Considerations** (_note_: "I don't know" is an acceptable answer for each of the following questions):

     - Would this component be mutable?
-Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+Answer and explain: This component will likely be mutable because as a campaign progresses, characters will change, level up, and become stronger.
+They would also gain new items and additional abilities.

     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
-      Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      Answer and explain: Yes, I believe using internal classes would make it easier for this component to store character information.
+For example, I could program a map to track the amount of each item belonging to a character.

     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
-Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+Answer and explain: One possible case for using constants is to track the statistics for different types of dice.
+We could use a constant to hold 20 for a d20, and 12 for a d12.

     - Can you implement your secondary methods using your kernel methods?
-      Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      Answer, explain, and give at least one example: Yes, some of the secondary methods can be implemented using kernel methods.
+For instance, the levelUpChar() method could be implemented using addHealthPoints and increaseAbility methods.
+As characters level up, they gain health points and can gain certain feats that improve certain ability scores.
+However, other secondary methods don't require the kernel methods.
+For example, addGold and removeGold methods just need arithmetic and don't require other methods to implement.

-- Component Design #2: <!-- TODO: give component a name then delete this comment -->
+- Component Design #2: Tower Defense Unit Tracker

-  - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+  - **Description**: This component would store the relevant statistics of a "tower" unit in tower defense games, such as Balloons Tower Defense 5 or other similar games in the genre.
+This component would store attack damage, time to attack, range, and other relevant information.
+It would handle changing the stats when a tower levels up, and keeping track of any special abilities.

   - **Kernel Methods**:

-    - <!-- TODO: list kernel methods then delete this comment -->
+    - increaseAttack(int amt): improves the damage for the tower's "attack" move.
+    - increaseRange(int amt): improves the range stat, which this component stores as a radius.
+When calculating whether an enemy is "in range", the component will calculate the range as a circle area around the tower.
+    - increaseTimeToAttack: increases the time taken to launch an attack, measured in seconds.
+    - decreaseTimeToAttack: decreases time taken to attack.

   - **Secondary Methods**:

-    - <!-- TODO: list secondary methods then delete this comment -->
+    - levelUpTower(): changes the relevant stats when a tower is "upgraded."
+    - calculateRangeArea(): calculates the total range, measured as the area of a circle with the tower unit at its center.
+This is useful when towers need to determine whether they can launch attacks at enemy units.
+    - sellTower(): "sells" the tower and resets the variable to all default values.

-  - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
+  - **Additional Considerations** (_note_: "I don't know" is an acceptable answer for each of the following questions):

     - Would this component be mutable?
-Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+Answer and explain: This component would be mutable because the damage, range, and seconds per attack for a tower would change as the tower is "upgraded."

     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
-      Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      Answer and explain: I likely wouldn't need to use internal classes for this component, because the information that needs to be stored isn't too complicated.
+Keeping track of stats like damage or range wouldn't require using other containers.

     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
-Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+Answer and explain: I don't think so, because at this time I don't know of any consistent numbers that could be tracked using constant variables.

     - Can you implement your secondary methods using your kernel methods?
-      Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      Answer, explain, and give at least one example: Yes, most of the secondary methods can be implemented using kernel methods.
+For example, calculateRangeArea method can be implemented using the increaseRange method.
+When a tower is "upgraded", the component first calls increaseRange to update that amount; then it immediately calculates the range area of the tower.

-- Component Design #3: <!-- TODO: give component a name then delete this comment -->
+- Component Design #3: 3D Coordinate Plane Model Component

-  - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+  - **Description**: This component is a bit different from the other two ideas.
+It creates a 3D plane and tracks the coordinates of points graphed on that plane.
+It can also accept two points as parameters to create a vector between the two points.

   - **Kernel Methods**:

-    - <!-- TODO: list kernel methods then delete this comment -->
+    - graphNewPoint(double x, double y, double z): graphs a new point on the 3D plane.
+User specifies the coordinates.
+    - createUnitVector(String axisName): creates a unit vector on the X, Y, or Z axis as specified by the user.

   - **Secondary Methods**:

-    - <!-- TODO: list secondary methods then delete this comment -->
+    - createVector();
+    - magnitude(double x, double y, double z): returns the length of a straight line from the origin to a point at the specified coordinates.

-  - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
+  - **Additional Considerations** (_note_: "I don't know" is an acceptable answer for each of the following questions):

     - Would this component be mutable?
-Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+Answer and explain: I feel that this component should not be mutable.
+Once a user graphs a point on the 3D plane, they shouldn't need to modify the coordinates unless they want to delete that point.

     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
-      Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      Answer and explain: At this point, I'm a little unsure.
+I think using other containers would be effective for storing the coordinate of points, however I am unsure which container would be the best.
+I believe that Sequence and Map would be the best candidates.

     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
-Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+Answer and explain: Yes, I think constants would be appropriate to track the coordinates of the origin, and to store the unit vectors since they always have a length of one.

     - Can you implement your secondary methods using your kernel methods?
-      Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      Answer, explain, and give at least one example: Yes, some of my secondary methods can be implemented using kernel methods.
+I'm not 100% set on what parameters should be passed to the createVector method, however the graphNewPoint method can be used to implement the createVector method.

 ## Post-Assignment